PlayFab/MpsPowershell/MpsPowershell/docs/New-PfTitleMultiplayerServerQuotaChange.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-CHANGES <ICoreCapacityChange[]>: Changes to make to the titles cores quota.
+`CHANGES <ICoreCapacityChange[]>`: Changes to make to the titles cores quota.
   - `NewCoreLimit <Single>`: New quota core limit for the given vm family/region.
   - `Region <String>`: Region to change.
   - `VMFamily <String>`: Virtual machine family to change.

-CREATETITLEMULTIPLAYERSERVERSQUOTACHANGEREQUEST <ICreateTitleMultiplayerServersQuotaChangeRequest>: Creates a request to change a title's multiplayer server quotas.
+`CREATETITLEMULTIPLAYERSERVERSQUOTACHANGEREQUEST <ICreateTitleMultiplayerServersQuotaChangeRequest>`: Creates a request to change a title's multiplayer server quotas.
-  - `Changes <ICoreCapacityChange[]>`: Changes to make to the titles cores quota.
+  - `Changes <List<ICoreCapacityChange>>`: Changes to make to the titles cores quota.
     - `NewCoreLimit <Single>`: New quota core limit for the given vm family/region.
     - `Region <String>`: Region to change.
     - `VMFamily <String>`: Virtual machine family to change.